Relintai/pandemonium_engine/README.md

 This would reduce the executable size by quite a bit.

-In the editor the docs could be simplifed in this case -> no need for methods, only node descriptions.
+In the editor the docs could be simplified in this case -> no need for methods, only node descriptions.

 The editor would work too, so assets can be assembled the same.